heron-mc/heron-mc/trunk/docsrc/tutorials/quickstart.rst

     that your web page is stored at the root of the web server, e.g. http://localhost/quickstart.html.

 #.
-For GeoExt, OpenLayers and ExtJS we will use hosted versions, but you could also choose to download and install these
+For the supporting libraries GeoExt, OpenLayers, ExtJS and Proj4js
-    frameworks on your local server.
+    we will use hosted versions from http://cdnjs.com, but you could also choose to download and install these frameworks on your local server.
 See below for download instructions.

 #.
 Now you're ready to use Heron in your application!

-.. note:: For convenience we provide hosted versions of Heron, GeoExt, OpenLayers and others on
+.. note:: For convenience we also provide hosted versions of Heron, GeoExt, OpenLayers and others on
 	http://lib.heron-mc.org but don't count on these for production purposes!